B Reactor

-Reactor design and construction
+Design and construction

 The reactor was designed and built by E. I. du Pont de Nemours and Company based on experimental designs tested by Enrico Fermi at the University of Chicago, and tests from the X-10 Graphite Reactor at Oak Ridge National Laboratory.
 It was designed to operate at 250 megawatts (thermal).

-The purpose of the reactor was to breed plutonium from natural (not isotopically enriched) uranium metal, as uranium enrichment was a difficult process, while plutonium is relatively simple to process chemically.
-The Y12 uranium enrichment plant required 14,700 tons of silver for its enrichment calutrons, as well as 22,000 employees and more electrical power than most entire states required at the time.
-Reactor B required only a few dozen employees and fewer exotic materials, which were also required in far smaller amounts.
-The largest part of the reactor was 1200 tons of graphite used as a moderator, and its power consumption was vastly smaller, requiring only enough electricity to run the cooling pumps.
+The purpose of the reactor was to breed plutonium from natural uranium metal.
+Enriching fissionable 235U from 238U, the dominant natural isotope, was extremely complex; plutonium's distinct chemistry made separation trivial by comparison.
+For example, the Y12 uranium enrichment plant in Tennessee required 14,700 tons of silver loaned by the Treasury Department for the windings in its calutrons, employed 22,000 people and consumed more electrical power than most states.
+Reactor B on the other hand needed only a few dozen employees and far fewer exotic materials required in much smaller quantities.
+The most important special material needed were the 1,200 tons of purified graphite for neutron moderation, and only enough electricity to run the cooling pumps.

-The reactor occupies a footprint of 46 by 38 ft (about 1750 sqft and is 41 ft tall, occupying a volume of 71500 cuft.
-The reactor core itself consisted of a 36 ft graphite box measuring 28 by 36 ft occupying a volume of 36288 cuft and weighing 1200 ST. It was penetrated horizontally through its entire length by 2,004 aluminum tubes and vertically by channels for the vertical safety rods.
+The reactor has a footprint of 46 by 38 ft (about 1750 sqft and is 41 ft tall, giving a volume of 71500 cuft.
+The reactor core itself consists of a 36 ft graphite box measuring 28 by 36 ft occupying a volume of 36288 cuft and weighing 1200 ST. It is penetrated horizontally through its entire length by 2,004 aluminum tubes containing fuel and vertically by channels housing the control rods.